You can contact Elections Canada at 1 866 499 8004 or visit them at their office located at 640 13 Street North, Lethbridge

 No. Lethbridge has an at-large system.
 This means that each member of City Council represents the City as a whole and not a particular neighbourhood.

 No, there is no voter's list.
-A citizen goes to their voting station, and signs a document certifying that they meet the qualifications.
-A voter must vote in the voting subdivision in which they live on the date of the Election.
+A citizen goes to any voting station, and signs a document declaring they meet the qualifications.
+You will not receive a voter card in the mail.

-Nomination papers cannot be filed in advance or after that date and time.
-A facsimile (fax) of nominations papers is not considered legal.
+A facsimile (fax) or email of nominations papers is not considered legal.

 If a canadidate is unable to turn in their nomination papers in person, they may ask someone else to do it, providing the nomination form has been appropriately signed and commissioned.

 Campaign signs are permitted on public property no earlier than Monday, September 20, 2021.

 Campaign signs are permitted on private property anytime provided permission is obtained from the property owner.

 Only nominated candidates that have filed their papers with the Returning Officer may campaign.
 Part of the requirements is a candidate must have a dedicated bank account open before they file their papers.